Overgrown Beijing slaps new limits on industry in bid to cut smog

 The new policy will also impose restrictions on new real estate projects, including bans on the construction of large-scale hotels, schools, office buildings and hospitals in "core districts", the city government said.

-However, seven of the 10 most polluted cities in China over the period were in neighbouring Hebei.
+However, seven of the 10 most polluted cities in China over the period were in neighboring Hebei.

 (Reporting by David Stanway; Editing by Ron Popeski)